lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

     g2D.dispose();
 ```

-We are generating an image which contains all the characters in a single row \(we maybe are not fulfilling  the premise that the texture should have a size of a power of two, but it should work on most modern cards.
+We are generating an image that contains all the characters in a single row \(we maybe are not fulfilling the premise that the texture should have a size of a power of two, but it should work on most modern cards.
 In any case you could always achieve that by adding some extra empty space\).
 You can even see the image that we are generating, if after that block of code, you put a line like this:

 ```java
 ImageIO.write(img, IMAGE_FORMAT, new java.io.File("Temp.png"));